nameskyteam/multi-transaction/README.md

   const transactions = parseNearApiJsTransactions(multiTransaction);

   for (const transaction of transactions) {
-    // Won't call as `account.signAndSendTransaction` because is a protected method. await account['signAndSendTransaction'](transaction);
+    // Won't call as `account.signAndSendTransaction` because it is a protected method. await account['signAndSendTransaction'](transaction);
   }
 }